linq2js/rextive/packages/rextive/README.md

   // Type narrow for mutable-specific operations if ("set" in s) {
-    s.set(newValue); // TypeScript knows this is MutableSignal }
+    s.set(newValue); // TypeScript knows this is Mutable }
 }
 ```